squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Managing Linux/Package Management Commands.md

 ## Antivirus

-Linux may provide a higher barrier for virus development and intrution but does not make it impossible.
-The way the system has been developed such that it requires very specific permissions on objects, has many different distrobutions which install software at various location, varoius package managers, etc.
+Linux may provide a higher barrier for virus development and intrusion but does not make it impossible.
+The way the system has been developed such that it requires very specific permissions on objects, has many different distributions which install software at various location, various package managers, etc.